-2.2 Library preparation and ddRAD sequencing
+2.1 Library preparation and ddRAD sequencing

 Following the initial genomic DNA quality and quantity evaluation, the standard RAD sequencing protocol was used [17].
 The restriction enzymes Sph I and MluC were used to double digest the extracted DNA.
 In order to prepare the library, digested products were barcoded using adapters on the 5' and 3' ends of DNA using both an inline barcode and an Illumina index.
 Following size selection and pooling, samples were sequenced using Illumina HiSeq 2000, which produced short, unique product sizes up to 150 bp in length.
-Following the first genomic DNA quality and quantity check, the standard RAD sequencing protocol was used [17].
+Following the first genomic DNA quality and quantity check, the standard RAD sequencing protocol was used [17, 23].

-2.3 Bioinformatics analyses of SNPs from ddRAD sequence data
+2.3 Bioinformatics analysis of SNPs derived from ddRAD sequencing data

-2.3.1 Quality control and alignment
+2.3.1 Alignment and quality control

 Raw sequence FastQC was used to quality-check FASTQ files [2].
 Using PRINSEQ, adapters and barcode sequences were trimmed across restriction enzymes [19].
 Low-quality sequences were eliminated using STACKS [5] based on a PHRED score less than 15.
-Again, using Bowtie2, quality passed sequences were aligned with the reference genome of Mediterranean buffalo (UOA\WB\1) [13].
+Again, using Bowtie2, quality passed sequences were aligned with the reference genome of Mediterranean buffalo (UOA_WB_1) [13].

-2.3.2 Variant calling and annotation
+2.3.2 Annotation and variant calling

-Using Samtools [14], the resultant SAM (Sequence Alignment Format) sequence alignment files were converted into BAM (Binary Alignment Format) files, which were then merged, mpileup, indexed, and sorted to generate a single BCF file.
-Using vcftools, variant calling was carried out with a quality score of at least 30 and read depths (RD) of 2, 5, and 10 .
+Using Samtools [14], the resulting SAM (Sequence Alignment Format) files were converted into BAM (Binary Alignment Format) files, which were then merged, indexed, sorted, and processed with mpileup to generate a single BCF file.
+Using vcftools, variant calling was carried out with a quality score of at least 30 and read depths (RD) of 2, 5, and 10.
 SnpEff tool was used to annotate the SNPs obtained at RD 10 [6].